Background:

 Why I became a therapist:

-Despite living in the wealthiest society in recorded history, many of us today are beset by anxiety, depression and lack of meaning and connection.
+Despite living in the wealthiest society in recorded history, many of us today are beset by anxiety, depression and a lack of meaning and connection.

 Mindfulness is foundational to the work that I do.